Skip to main content

 • Have higher memory requirements

-Recommended deployment option: For generative inference workloads, the Raw Kubernetes Deployment approach is recommended as it provides the most control over resource allocation and scaling.
+Recommended deployment option: For generative inference workloads, the Standard Kubernetes Deployment approach is recommended as it provides the most control over resource allocation and scaling.
 Gateway API is particularly recommended for generative inference to handle streaming responses effectively.

 Predictive Inference